 Unless otherwise stated, all fees are quoted in Euros.

-The premium fee is paid in an annual basis.
+The Campusero membership fee is paid in an annual basis.
 All membership fees are payable in advance.
 Membership fees will be billed automatically to the Payment Method at the start of the annual period, as applicable, and will auto-renew until your membership is terminated.
-The renewal membership fees will be the same as the initial charges unless you are otherwise notified in advance.
-You authorize CP to charge your Payment Method for the appropriate membership charges and fees and for any other purchases you elect to make via the Site.
+The renewal membership fee will be the same as the initial charges unless you are otherwise notified in advance.
+You authorize CP LTD to charge your Payment Method for the appropriate membership charges and fees and for any other purchases you elect to make via the Site.
 CP reserves the right to increase membership fees or to institute new fees at any time upon reasonable notice posted in advance on this Site.
 ALL PURCHASES ARE FINAL AND NO REFUND WILL BE GIVEN FOR UNUSED PORTIONS OF YOUR INITIAL OR ANY RENEWAL MEMBERSHIP PERIOD.

 Cancellation of Premium Membership

-You may cancel your Premium membership by visiting your "Account" page and selecting "Downgrade" or by contacting us by email at [email protected] .
+You may cancel your Campusero membership by visiting your “Account” page and selecting “Downgrade” or by contacting us by email at [email protected] .
 The cancellation of a membership will go into effect at the end of your current billing cycle, and you will have the same level of access to the Site through the remainder of such billing cycle.
 When your Premium membership ends, your account will enter free mode.
 No refunds or credits will be provided by CP upon cancellation.
 You can renew your subscription at anytime without opening a new account, provided that additional fees may apply if you decide to upgrade to Premium membership at a later date.